konmik/solid/README.md

 There is yet another library that makes a good combo with `SolidList` - [Icepick](https://github.com/frankiesardo/icepick).
-*Solid* collections can be safely passed between activities, services, intents and threads, and it can be automatically saved into an activity/fragment `Bundle` with just one annotation.
+*Solid* collections can be safely passed between activities, services, intents and threads, and they can be automatically saved into an activity/fragment `Bundle` with just one annotation.
 Amazing.

 ### Details